Shodan900/Bit-Game/README.md

 # Bit-Game
-8-bit game thing
-good folder organization LUL
+8-bit game about a ship in space with not-so-great folder organization.